 If you have a flexible spending account (FSA) as part of your employee health plan, it might be time to start thinking about spending those hard-earned dollars.
 Over $400 million is lost in FSA accounts every year, with employees either forgetting or missing the deadline to spend it.
 That’s an astonishing figure, and by simply staying informed about your FSA account, you can avoid making the same mistake.
 It’s your money, after all!
-Find out everything you need to know about spending your FSA dollars on a Withings health monitor.
+Find out everything you need to know about spending your FSA dollars—and learn more about how the Consolidated Appropriations Act, 2021 has extended employees’ access to 2020 FSA funds into 2022.

 What is a flexible spending account?

-A flexible savings account allows you to use pre-tax money to pay for health care expenses, either for you, your spouse, or your dependents.
-The FSA limits have just slightly increased from 2018.
-In 2018, the limit was $2650 per plan.
-In 2019, you can contribute as much as $2,700 per employer, or $225 per month.
-If you’re married, your spouse can contribute up to $2,700 with their employer as well.
-Update for 2020: now each employee will be able to set aside $2,750.
-How much should you put into the account?
-It’s really up to you, but if your monthly medical expenses exceed $225, it’s probably worth considering contributing the limit.
+A flexible spending account allows you to use pre-tax money to pay for health care expenses, either for you, your spouse, or your dependents.
+The FSA limits have just slightly increased from 2019.
+In 2019, you could contribute as much as $2,700 per employer, or $225 per month.
+In 2021 the allowable contribution stayed at $2,750 per employee, the same as 2020 levels.

 The basic FSA process is relatively straightforward.
 In essence, you choose how much money you want to save, and that amount will be deducted from your paycheck throughout the year.
 You can then use those pre-tax dollars to pay for a wide variety of FSA-eligible items and health-care expenses, from visits to the doctor’s office to first-aid supplies.